crazycooky77/ci_project3/README.md

 ### Validator Testing

 #### PEP8
+Both .py files were tested.
 Minor errors were identified in the validator (tabs vs spaces and lines too long).
 Everything was resolved and no further errors are shown in PEP8.

 <img src='assets/images/pep8.webp' alt='PEP8 result'>